CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 CANDÉ

+Another popular recommendation, Cande is a beautiful space filled with plants and decadent decoration.
+The sunfilled patio makes me almost prefer it during the day time, but the spectacle makes it a great choice for a kore "special occasion" dinner out.
 The menu at Candé is 100% Cartagenero, not fusion.
-The dishes offered are faithful recreations of all the grandma classics, elevated to fine(r) dining level with technique, ingredients and presentation.
-They have a nightly dance presentation of folkloric dancing and music (actually originating in Colombia, unlike a lot of the salsa themed music most restaurants choose) which I partly appreciate, but also partly feel it comes off a little bit touristy.
+The dishes offered are faithful recreations of all the abuela classics, elevated to fine(r) dining level with technique, ingredients and presentation.
+They have live music for lunch and dinner every day and dance presentation of folkloric dancing and music (actually originating in Colombia, unlike a lot of the salsa themed music most restaurants choose) which I partly appreciate, but also partly feel it comes off a little bit touristy.
+If you want a restaurante with a fun atmosphere and lots to look at, this could be a good choice.

 DOÑA LOLA